 Events

-The inaugural Churchill-Attlee Democracy Lecture, to be given by the Rt Hon Theresa May MP
+The inaugural Churchill-Attlee Democracy Lecture, given by the Rt Hon Theresa May MP

 ©

-To mark the Hansard Society’s 80th anniversary we are launching the Churchill-Attlee Democracy Lecture in honour of our first members, Winston Churchill and Clement Attlee.
-The inaugural lecture will be given by former Prime Minister the Rt Hon Theresa May MP.
+To mark the Hansard Society’s 80th anniversary, we have launched the Churchill-Attlee Democracy Lecture in honour of our first members, Winston Churchill and Clement Attlee.
+The inaugural lecture was given by former Prime Minister the Rt Hon Theresa May MP on 14 May 2024.

 Frustrated with the way Westminster works?
 Parliamentary reform is essential if we are to improve the way the country is governed in the future.